folio-org/mod-bursar-export/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+## DEPRECATED

+Some functionality is now handled by [mod-data-export-spring](https://github.com/folio-org/mod-data-export-spring).

 ## Introduction

 Module to provide feesfines export data by scheduling.